It is time to prepare your online store for Black Friday Cyber Monday!

 27. Checked and Updated your Fulfillment Strategy?

 It’s crunch time to ensure you are ready for all those sales your Black Friday Cyber Monday marketing strategy will bring you.
 To do this, you may need to update your fulfillment strategies to help you handle the massive increase in orders.
 Ask yourself whether your systems are in place and whether you have enough staff (if you’re managing your own fulfillment) to handle the influx of orders without compromising on delivery times.
+Here’s a list of Extensive List of Fulfillment Companies and Services for eCommerce to outsource your BFCM fullment help.

 28. Checked and Updated your Customer Support Procedure?